Physics III Lab

 Office: Room DL102 Phone: 872-6025 Box: 182

-The second series of experiments for the Physics III laboratories will be held in CL117 this week.
-The experiments are entitled "Faraday's Law" and the description can be found in the lab manual, beginning on page 131.
-The lab reports will be due by 5:30 PM in the green bin outside my office, one week from the date that you perform the experiments.
+The final series of experiments for the Physics III laboratories were conducted in CL117 last week.
+The experiments are entitled "Interference of Light (New Version)" and the description can be found in the lab manual, beginning on page 164.

 The lab reports are due in the green bin outside my office by 5:30 PM, one week from the date that you performed the experiments: